 Jackie Lee

 From Australia, Jackie joined Radio Caroline in May 1987 and stayed with the station until October.
 She is fondly remembered by her colleagues.
 Paul Graham said: “What a great gal.
 She mainly did the 9:00-13:00 shift.
 She was in her mid-20s when she was on Caroline.”
-She returned to Australia after her stay on Radio Caroline and worked on radio there, including time on the Triple-J Network, but is currently Director of Marketing, Public Relations and Communications for an educational organisation.
+She returned to Australia after her stay on Radio Caroline and worked on radio there, including time on the Triple-J Network, but is currently Assistant Director of the National Indigenous Australians Agency.
 (This photo kindly provided by Paul Graham.
 There are more of his photos here.)

 click to hear audio Jackie Lee on Caroline-558 from the morning of 31st July 1987.
 This is an edited version of a recording shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by Robin Westhof.
 Our thanks to him (duration 3 minutes 22 seconds)